Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

-Allowing for calendar time effects or selective treatment timing also is consistent with the idea that states that increased their minimum wage experienced negative effects on teen employment relative to what they would have experienced if they had not increased their minimum wage.
+Our summary parameters aggregated by group and by calendar time are also consistent with the idea that increasing the minimum wage had a negative effect on county level teen employment relative to what would have happened in the absence of the minimum wage increase.

-We consider testing the unconditional parallel trends assumption.
-First, since the confidence bands in \Cref{fig:unc} are uniform, one can immediately infer that the unconditional parallel trends assumption should be rejected based on the implication of the unconditional parallel trends assumption that the \textquotedblleft ATT\textquotedblright\ in periods before treatment should be equal to 0.
-Likewise, our proposed test also rejects the unconditional parallel trends assumption (p-value: 0.000).
-The estimated uniform confidence bands in \Cref{fig:unc} also provide some insight into how to think about our pre-tests.
-For the group first treated in 2004, the parallel trends assumption is not rejected in any period.
-For the group first treated in 2006, it is rejected in 2003; for the group first treated in 2007, it is rejected in 2006.
-Interestingly, with the exception of 2006 for the group first treated in 2007, in each of the cases where it is rejected, the placebo estimates are positive.

 The second set of results comes from using the conditional parallel trends assumption; that is, we assume only that counties with \textit{the same characteristics} would follow the same trend in teen employment in the absence of treatment.
 The county characteristics that we use are region of the country, county population, county median income, the fraction of the population that is white, the fraction of the population with a high school education, and the county's poverty rate.
-Estimation requires a first step estimation of the generalized propensity score.
-For each generalized propensity score, we estimate a logit model that includes each county characteristic along with quadratic terms for population and median income.\footnote{Using the propensity score specification tests proposed by \cite{SantAnna2018}, we fail to reject the null hypothesis that these models are correctly specified at the usual significance levels.} In particular, the conditional results allow for differential trends in teen employment across different regions as well as in the other county characteristics mentioned above.
-In what follows, all inference procedures use clustered bootstrapped standard errors at the county level.
+We use the doubly robust estimation procedure discussed above.
+Thus, estimation requires a first step estimation of the generalized propensity score and outcome regression discussed above.
+For each generalized propensity score, we estimate a logit model that includes each county characteristic along with quadratic terms for population and median income.\footnote{Using the propensity score specification tests proposed by \cite{SantAnna2018}, we fail to reject the null hypothesis that these models are correctly specified at the usual significance levels.} For the outcome regressions, we use the same specification for the covariates.

+Before presenting these results, we note that our doubly robust estimation procedure is not computationally demanding.
+Our estimates of group-time average treatment effects in this section (across all groups and time periods and including our multiplier bootstrap with 1000 iterations) run in 3.0 seconds on a laptop with a 2.80-GHz Intel i5 processor with 8GB of RAM and without using any parallel processing.